He knew what Doolittle wanted. He wanted his coin back.

 But in reality, as Will snaked his hand down into the ol' man’s pocket, he knew that Doolittle had no living relatives, and really wasn’t a very nice person at all.
 In fact, he was a parasite, a bloodsucker, a man who enjoyed taking from others and laughing in their face while he legally did it.
 The only thing that brought him more pleasure was the amount of pain and grief his insatiable greed caused them.

 Doolittle paid the Sheldon’s a business call, and while he talked about foreclosure, he flipped his annoying coin.
 Supposedly he had gotten it from his father, who had told his son it was the first dollar he had ever earned and had been a lucky piece he kept with him at all times.
 Abram Doolittle, the second, cherished it, and was never without it, especially when he was threatening someone.
 The spin of it in the air was mesmerizing.
-“Just miss one payment,” he warned Will, “and I’ll throw you and your family out into the street, understand?”
+“Just miss one payment,” he warned Will, “and I’ll throw you and your family out in the street, understand?”

 “Yeah, Mr. Doolittle, I get it,” Will said.
 “But there’s nothing to worry about.
 Sure, things have been slow, but I’ll have your money.
 I promise.”